cqx931/techBasics2/class/slides/week6.md

 ---

 ##### Step 2:
-Add 2 LEDs to your current set up (with 220 ohm resistors).
-Make red led light up when motor moving anti-clockwise, green led light up when motor moving clockwise.
+- Add 2 LEDs to your current set up (with 220 ohm resistors).
+Make red led light up when motor moving CCW, green led light up when motor moving CW.
 No LED lights up when button is pressed.

 ---